davidebrescia/LSFM_PointSpreadFunction_analysis/README.md

 # Point Spread Function analysis in Light Sheet Fluorescence Microscopes

-Who doesn't have a Light Sheet Fluorescence Microscope nowadays?
+Who doesn't have a Light Sheet Fluorescence Microscope at home nowadays?
 This software helps you in deducing the PSF spread in the different areas of the stack.

 ## Instructions